Metaplay logo

 Game Development Renaissance: Expert Insights on the Future of DTC with Gil Tov Ly

-Emil Rosendahl •
+Emil Rosendahl

 Why DTC Strategies Are Reshaping Game Monetization

 A growing number of studios are stepping away from traditional app stores to avoid steep platform fees and to take back control of how they reach and monetize their players.
-For Gil Tov Ly, CMO at Appcharge, this marks a major strategic pivot: “It’s not just about avoiding the 30% fee—it’s about having more control over distribution,” he explains.
+For Gil Tov Ly, CMO at Appcharge, this marks a major strategic pivot.
+As he puts it, "It's not just about avoiding the 30% fee -- it's about having more control over distribution."

 The direct-to-consumer (DTC) movement has gained serious momentum over the past year, especially in the wake of the Apple vs. Epic ruling, which gave developers greater freedom to guide users toward external payment options.
 That legal shift cracked the door open, but what's followed is a flood of innovation.

-Leading the way are platforms like Appcharge, helping studios implement these systems with scalable infrastructure and developer-first tooling.
-“These new DTC approaches don’t just mean increased revenue—they also provide crucial player data, enabling developers to optimize engagement and build a sustainable player loyalty,” says Gil.
+Gil emphasizes the broader value: "These new DTC approaches don't just mean increased revenue -- they also provide crucial player data, enabling developers to optimize engagement and build a sustainable player loyalty."

 Webshops Were Just the Beginning: The Next Generation of DTC in Gaming

 As players become more accustomed to cross-platform experiences, webshops are evolving into full-featured hubs for community, content, and live operations.
-Gil explains: “If you’re already playing on multiple devices, why not buy from multiple places too?
-Players can log into a webshop from their browser, buy what they need, and have it instantly available on mobile, PC, or console.”
+Gil explains, "If you're already playing on multiple devices, why not buy from multiple places too?
+Players can log into a webshop from their browser, buy what they need, and have it instantly available on mobile, PC, or console."

 Modern webshops now provide far more than purchases.
 Developers are using them to push game updates, share exclusive content, run community polls, and even integrate features like matchmaking or team creation.

-And even that’s evolving.
-As Gil mentioned ahead of his Pocket Gamer Connects talk in Barcelona, “Web stores were just the beginning.
-The new generation of DTC now also revolves around real-time offers, link-out strategies, and even direct APK distribution.”
-What used to be simple transactional storefronts are becoming deeply integrated layers of the player experience.
+"Web stores were just the beginning.
+The new generation of DTC now also revolves around real-time offers, link-out strategies, and even direct APK distribution." -- Gil Tov Ly

 This evolution reflects a broader shift toward DTC thinking, where engagement and retention are just as important as conversion, and where flexibility and speed are becoming essential to stay ahead.